irisnet/irishub/docs/features/nft.md

 iris q nft supply <denom> --owner=<owner>
 ```

-### Query all assets of the specified account
+### Query all nft of the specified account

-Query all assets owned by an account; you can specify the Denom parameter.
+Query all nft owned by an account; you can specify the Denom parameter.

 `CLI`